markusmoenig/Eldiron/docs/docs/creator/tools/builder.md

 - create new builder assets
 - tune exposed builder parameters in the lower dock sidebar
 - open the Builder script editor
-- apply the selected builder asset to selected map hosts
+- click in the 3D scene to place and bake the selected builder asset immediately
-- clear builder data from selected hosts
-- assign material and item slots through the HUD

-Builder assets can be props, structures, wall details, surface details, or procedural assemblies.
+Builder assets can be props, structures, wall details, and reusable assemblies.
+Baking a build creates ordinary editable geometry instead of leaving a procedural generator attached to the scene.

 ## Picker Workflow